matifali/update-coder-template/README.md

 ## Usage

 1. Create a github secret named `CODER_SESSION_TOKEN` with your coder session token
 2. create .github/workflows/ci.yml directory and file locally.
-Copy and paste the configuration from below, replacing the value as needed.
+Copy and paste the configuration from below, replacing the values as needed.

 ## Inputs